michaelwnau/auto-doc/README.md

 You can also adjust the GPT-3 model parameters by changing the values passed to the openai.Completion.create() function in the generate_text() function.
 For more information on the available parameters, see the OpenAI API documentation.

 ### License
-auto-doc is licensed under the MIT License.
+auto-doc is currently licensed under the MIT License.
 Feel free to use and modify it as you see fit!